 Above-average protein.
 Below-average fat.
 And above-average carbs when compared to a typical wet dog food.

-When you consider the protein-boosting effect of the pea protein, this looks like the profile of a wet product containing a moderate amount of meat.
+When you consider the protein-boosting effect of the peas and pea protein, this looks like the profile of a wet product containing a moderate amount of meat.

-Bil-Jac Trays dog food is a meat-based wet product using a moderate amount of poultry or beef as its main sources of animal protein, thus earning the brand 4 stars.
+Bil-Jac Stews is a meat-based wet dog food using a moderate amount of named meats as its main sources of animal protein, thus earning the brand 4 stars.

 A Final Word

 The Dog Food Advisor does not accept money, gifts, samples or other incentives in exchange for special consideration in preparing our reviews.